 #2 – Preferred

 Both common and preferred get paid the agreed dividends from the company on the decided date.
-The preferred shareholders get paid before the common and after the company has paid all of its debt holders and vendors.
+The “preferred” get payment before the common shareholders and after the company pays all of its debt holders and vendors.

 Rights of Shareholder